Supreme Court Rules Against Death Row Inmate Arguing For Less Painful Death

-The Supreme Court just ruled 5-4 against Missouri death row inmate Russell Bucklew, who challenged his death penalty with the claim that a lethal injection would cause “severe harm and suffering” due to his called cavernous hemangioma, a rare disease.
-The challenge is the first major case regarding the death penalty since Justice Brett Kavanaugh was sworn in as Supreme Court justice, per CNN.
+The Supreme Court just ruled 5-4 against Missouri death row inmate Russell Bucklew, who challenged his death penalty with the claim that a lethal injection would cause “severe harm and suffering” due to his cavernous hemangioma, a rare disease.
+The challenge is the first major case regarding the death penalty since Justice Brett Kavanaugh was sworn in as a Supreme Court justice, per CNN.

 Bucklew’s lawyers argued that his disease is progressive, causing an “unstable blood-filled tumor to grow in his head, neck and throat.”
 They claim that a lethal injection would force him to endure prolonged suffocation and argued for the consideration of death by lethal gas instead.